Product

 • Proper invoices make you look professional by producing attractive and thorough paperwork clients expect.

-• Invoices help you get paid because they provide the details your clients need and can also supply payment options, such as bank transfers or credit card payments.
+• Invoices help you get paid because they provide all the details your clients need and can also supply payment details, such as bank transfers or credit card payments.

 • Invoices are a basic way to track and record your finances for better record-keeping.